Tom's Guide Verdict

-The iPad (10th gen) takes Apple’s base model tablet into the future.
+The iPad 10th Gen ($449) takes Apple’s base model tablet into the future.
 Or at least the present.
 The large bezels, ancient Home button and Lightning port are gone, replaced with a larger 10.9-inch display that nearly goes edge to edge, a power button with Touch ID built in and USB-C charging.

 But those are just some of the changes to the latest iPad.
 You also get a thinner and lighter design with flatter edges (like the iPad Air and iPad Pro), a faster A14 Bionic chip and a fairly comfy optional Magic Keyboard Folio with trackpad.
 The bold color options are nice, too.
 Add it all up and you have one of the best tablets around.

 So what’s not to like?
 For one, the $449 starting price is considerably higher than the previous model.
-In addition, Apple stuck with the 1st gen Apple Pencil (which still has a Lightning port), and while I appreciate the new landscape position of the front camera, the back camera is a bit underwhelming.
+In addition, Apple stuck with the 1st gen Apple Pencil (which still has a Lightning port) — though the new Apple Pencil with USB-C alleviates this issue.
+And while I appreciate the new landscape position of the front camera, the back camera is a bit underwhelming.
 The starting $449 price is also on the high side.

 My iPad (10th gen) review will break down all the pros and cons so you can decide if this is the best iPad for you.